s-mcmartin/Simon/README.md

 ## Acknowledgments 🙏

-Simon was created as a coding bootcamp project, demonstrating the power of JavaScript in building engaging web applications.
+Simon was created as a project for The Complete 2023 Web Developer Bootcamp, App Brewery, Dr.Angela Yu demonstrating the power of JavaScript in building engaging web applications.
 We hope you enjoy playing it as much as we enjoyed creating it.

 Have a blast with Simon! 🎮